YOUR GUIDE TO CARD SKIMMING

 How can I report card skimming?

-If you suspect card skimming, you must report it immediately to the Merchant Helpdesk on 1800 029 749 (24 hours a day, 7 days a week) or contact your Relationship Manager directly.
+If you suspect card skimming, you must report it immediately to the Merchant Helpdesk on 1800 029 749 (we’re available 24/7) or contact your Relationship Manager directly.

 What is card testing?

-Card Testing happens when third parties try to use your business website to determine if stolen credit card details are valid.
-Criminals will test small value payments using stolen credit card details to determine if a transaction will be approved using those details.
-The approved cards are then used to defraud another merchant for a larger amount.
+Card testing happens when malicious third parties try to use your business website to check if the stolen credit card details are valid.
+Criminals will typically test the card by making small purchases using stolen credit card details.
+They check to see if the card is still active and if a transaction is approved using those stolen details.
+The small purchases are done to avoid the likelihood of a cardholder noticing and reporting it.
+The approved cards are then used to defraud another merchant for a larger amount or they may resell the validated information on the dark web.

 How can I prevent card testing attacks?